 - Monthly Interest Rates: Must be competitive with bank rates and other lenders for the buyer to consider

 At the end of the day, it comes down to trust.
 However, there are certain measures that can be taken to protect both sides.
 A seller’s biggest fear when providing seller financing is, of course, the buyer defaulting on the loan.
-To avoid this from occurring, sellers generally want terms that give them the right to take back control of the business within a set time period of the buyer missing payments.
+To avoid this from occurring, sellers generally want terms that give them the right to take back control of the business within a set time period of the buyer's missing payments.

 One Key Tip

 Outside of cashing out, most times sellers want peace of mind that they are selling to a good person.
 Someone who is going to hold their company in good hands, treat the people in and around the business well, and someone who has a vision for the future of the company.
-Nobody can run a business forever, therefore succession is natural and helping this transition via seller financing is a very common path.
+Nobody can run a business forever, therefore succession is natural, and knowing what is seller financing and how it can help this transition is a very common path.